 While this ice skating rink is used for lessons, ice hockey, and other events you can find on their schedule, they are open for public skating.
 You can also rent the rink for groups and parties.

-- You must register online in order to purchase admission and skate rentals.
+- You must register online to purchase admission and skate rentals.

-18. Find nostalgia at Fair Oaks Pharmacy Soda Fountain
+26. Find Nostalgia at Fair Oaks Pharmacy Soda Fountain

-This old-school soda shop is located in South Pasadena and it is one of my favorite spots to take first-time visitors to.
-The moment you enter and see their old fashion soda fountain counter, you’ll be hit with nostalgia.
+This old-school soda shop is located in South Pasadena and it is one of my favorite spots to take first-time visitors.
+You’ll be nostalgic when you enter and see their old fashion soda fountain counter.

 Bring the kiddos for ice cream.
 Walk around and check out all the classic toys, candies, and gifts.